siglens/siglens-docs/docs/spl-docs/inputlookup-command.md

 Use this clause to enhance search performance by pre-filtering data from the lookup table.\
 It supports a limited set of comparison operators: `=`, `!=`, `<`, `>`, `<=`, `>=`, `AND`, `OR`, `NOT`.\
 Any combination of these operators is allowed.
 The `*` character can be used to perform wildcard string searches.
+When used with `max`, the `where` filter applies only to the first `max` number of events fetched.
+For example, if `max=3` is set along with a `where` condition, it will fetch the first 3 events and filter out those that don't match the `where` condition.

 ## Usage

 The `inputlookup` command is an event-generating command.
-This command uses a leading pipe character and should be the first command in a search.
-It can also be used later in the search, but `append` must be set to `true`.
+When used as the first command in the query, a preceding pipe is required.
+If it's not the first command, it must have `append=true`.

 Users can upload local `csv` and `csv.gz` files by navigating to Lookup Tab > Add New Lookup File.
 All the lookup files will be stored under the `data/lookups` directory.
 These files can be used for further queries.